andrewdavidsmith/transferase/docs/r.md

 ### Format a transferase query

-The `format_query` method of the MClient R6 class converts a data frame of genomic intervals (chromosome, start, stop; half-open and zero-based) into a MQuery object.
-The corresponding reference genome must be specified and that reference genome must have been configured with the `config_xfr` command.
+Create an MQuery object from genomic intervals

+This method formats a set of query intervals as a MQuery object.
+The query intervals must be a data frame specifying chromosome, start and stop for each interval in the first three columns, respectively.
+Intervals are 0-based and half-open.
+Intervals must be sorted within each chromosome, but the order of chromosomes does not matter.

 Usage:
 ```R